 Our contracts with another major client, AVIVA, grant AVIVA the option to require us to transfer our facilities at Sri Lanka and Pune to this client.
 On January 1, 2007, AVIVA exercised its call option requiring us to transfer the Sri Lanka facility to AVIVA effective July 2, 2007.
 Effective July 2, 2007, we have transferred the Sri Lanka facility to AVIVA.
 For fiscal 2007, 2006 and 2005, the Sri Lanka facility accounted for 1.9%, 3.3% and 1.1% of our revenue, respectively, and 3.0%, 4.5% and 1.7% of our revenue less repair payments, respectively.
 For the three months ended June 30, 2007 and 2006, the Sri Lanka facility accounted for 1.8% and 2.7% of our revenue, respectively, and 2.8% and 3.1% of our revenue less repair payments, respectively.
 The Sri Lanka facility was transferred at book value and did not result in a gain or loss.
-AVIVA may give us notice to exercise its call option regarding the Pune facility any time on or after January 1, 2008.
-If the option to transfer the Pune facility is exercised, we will be required to transfer the AVIVA Pune facility to AVIVA on or after April 1, 2008 and we would lose all revenue from AVIVA.
+AVIVA may give us notice to exercise its call option regarding the Pune facility at any time after April 1, 2008.
+If the option to transfer the Pune facility is exercised, we will be required to transfer the Pune facility to AVIVA one month after the date of exercise of the option, unless AVIVA revokes its notice of exercise during the call option notice period, and we would lose all revenue from AVIVA.
+We have agreed with AVIVA to cooperate with them in the conduct of their due diligence of the Pune facility and have appointed a transfer manager to facilitate a smooth transfer of the Pune facility.
 For fiscal 2007, 2006 and 2005, the Pune facility accounted for 5.2%, 6.5% and 5.1% of our revenue, respectively, and 8.3%, 8.8% and 8.4% of our revenue less repair payments, respectively.
-For the six months ended September 30, 2007 and 2006, the Pune facility accounted for 4.7% and 6.1% of our revenue, respectively, and 7.6% and 8.6% of our revenue less repair payments, respectively.
+For the nine months ended December 31, 2007 and 2006, the Pune facility accounted for 4.9% and 5.5% of our revenue, respectively, and 7.8% and 8.5% of our revenue less repair payments, respectively.
 See "Part II - Other Information.
 Risk Factors - Risks Related to Our Business - We may lose some or all of the revenue generated by one of our major clients."

-First Magnus Financial Corporation ("FMFC"), a US mortgage lender, was one of our major clients from November 2005 to August 2007.
+First Magnus Financial Corporation ("FMFC"), a US Mortgage lender, was one of our major clients from November 2005 to August 2007.
 FMFC was a major client of Trinity Partners, which we acquired in November 2005 from the First Magnus Group.
 In August 2007, FMFC filed a voluntary petition for relief under Chapter 11 of the US Bankruptcy Code.
 For fiscal 2007, FMFC accounted for 4.3% and 6.8% of our revenue and revenue less repair payments, respectively.
 For the three months ended June 30, 2007 and 2006, FMFC accounted for 3.7% and 6.5% of our revenue, and 6.0% and 7.5% of our revenue less repair payments, respectively.
 We expect the loss of revenue from FMFC to materially reduce our revenue.
-Contractually, the Company was entitled to certain annual minimum amount as well as contract termination fees for which it is in the process of filing a claim with a US bankruptcy court.
+Contractually, FMFC was obligated to provide us with annual minimum revenues, or pay the shortfall, through fiscal 2011.
+We have filed claims in FMFC's Chapter 11 case both for the payment of unpaid invoices for services rendered to FMFC before FMFC filed for Chapter 11 bankruptcy and for our entitlement under FMFC's annual minimum revenue commitment.
+The amount of the claims filed by us totaled \$15.64 million; however the realizability of these claims cannot be determined at this time.